pankajkaushik12/pankajkaushik12.github.io/_pages/blog/Vulkan/starting with Vulkan.md

     - Reference to *VkDeviceCreateInfo*.
     - Reference to *VkAllocationCallbacks*.
     - Reference to *VkDevice*.
-- After creating handle to *VkDevice*, we can get the queues associated with it.
+- After creating handle to *VkDevice*, we can get the queues associated with it by the *vkFetDeviceQueue* API call.
+- Next to thing to do is to create a swapchain.